cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

     ― <cite><a href="https://en.wikipedia.org/wiki/Jeff_Hammerbacher">Jeff Hammerbacher</a></cite>
 </aside>

-My generation of Millennials already chosen to make of [internet the new electricity](https://en.wikipedia.org/wiki/Right_to_Internet_access).
+My generation of Millennials have already chosen to make of [internet the new electricity](https://en.wikipedia.org/wiki/Right_to_Internet_access).
 Now, AI appears to be the brand-new internet.
 For example, today, you can buy any piece of clothing without ever meeting the seller in person.
 With AI, you could virtually bring back the seller.
-It seems that AI is simply taking it a step further.
+So, AI is simply taking it a step further, right?
+Wrong.

 If you go to a bar, you will soon encounter AI bartenders serving the right wine and telling you exactly what you want to hear.
 But as humans, we still crave discrepancies, those unexpected events that occur from time to time.